Click to Home Page...® ShotCopy's Latest Newsletter...

 Today, most digital cameras have macro focus capability

-What this means to you is that you can now easily copy your 35mm slides, negatives and prints with this new macro focus close-up feature.
+What this means to you is that you can now easily copy your 35mm slides, negatives and prints with this built-in macro focus close-up feature.

 ShotCopy allows you the flexibility to move up as higher resolution cameras become available in the future - saving you time and money from using devices like flatbed scanners and camera lens extenders that become obsolete when you change out your camera.